glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ```

 When a type is declared to conform to a typical protocol, the compiler checks that it provides the functions and types that the protocol requires.
-Similarly, when a type is declared to conform to `BitwiseCopyable`, the compiler will check that it is in fact bitwise copyable.
+Similarly, when a type is declared to conform to `BitwiseCopyable`, the compiler will check that its instances can in fact be copied bit-by-bit.
 Additionally, the compiler will automatically derive conformance to the protocol in many cases.

 Many types in the standard library will gain a conformance to the protocol.